-- Benefiting Low- to Moderate-Income Persons (LMI) - Low- and Moderate-Income Housing (LMH) provides that any assisted activity that involves the acquisition or rehabilitation of property to provide housing shall be considered to benefit persons of low- to moderate-income only to the extent such housing will, upon completion, be occupied by such persons; - Low to Moderate Buyout (LMB): Benefiting low- to moderate-income persons where the award amount is greater than their post-disaster fair market value of the property; and - Low to Moderate Housing Incentive (LMHI): Benefiting low- to moderate-income persons participating in the voluntary buyout or other voluntary acquisition of housing to move outside of the affected floodplain or to a lower-risk area; or when the housing incentive is for the purpose of providing or improving residential structures that, upon completion, will be occupied by an LMI household.

-- Preventing or Eliminating Slum or Blight (SB) through buyout or acquisition with demolition - Meeting an Urgent Need (UN) by providing housing assistance to applicants making in excess of 80 percent of the area median income (AMI)
+- Benefiting Low- to Moderate-Income Persons (LMI) - Low- and Moderate-Income Housing (LMH) provides that any assisted activity that involves the acquisition or rehabilitation of property to provide housing shall be considered to benefit persons of low- to moderate-income only to the extent such housing will, upon completion, be occupied by such persons; - Low to Moderate Buyout (LMB): Benefiting low- to moderate-income persons where the award amount is greater than their pre-disaster fair market value of the property; and - Low to Moderate Housing Incentive (LMHI): Benefiting low- to moderate-income persons participating in the voluntary buyout or other voluntary acquisition of housing to move outside of the affected floodplain or to a lower-risk area; or when the housing incentive is for the purpose of providing or improving residential structures that, upon completion, will be occupied by an LMI household. - Preventing or Eliminating Slum or Blight (SB) through buyout or acquisition with demolition - Meeting an Urgent Need (UN) by providing housing assistance to applicants making in excess of 80 percent of the area median income (AMI)

-The MCOHSEM Housing Guidelines provide a blueprint for implementing and closing out a CDBG-DR Buyout Program.
+The MCOHSEM Housing Guidelines provide a blueprint for implementing and closing a CDBG-DR Buyout Program.

-The purpose of these guidelines is to aid in the long-term recovery efforts following the 2016 storms and floods; specifically, to assist in moving eligible homeowners who have suffered repetitive flooding out of harm's way through fair market value buyouts.
+The purpose of these guidelines is to aid in the long-term recovery efforts following Hurricane Harvey; specifically, to assist in moving eligible homeowners who have suffered repetitive flooding out of harm's way through fair market value buyouts.
 Questions regarding these guidelines or requests for more information should be directed to MCOHSEM.

-MCOHSEM will use the support of Hagerty Consulting, Inc. to administer the local 2016 Storm and Flood Buyout Program to serve homeowner assistance needs.
+MCOHSEM will use the support of a consulting firm to administer the local Hurricane Harvey buyout program to serve homeowner assistance needs.